rsksmart/ri-aggregation/docs/protocol.md

 ### Overview

-zkSync implements a ZK rollup protocol (in short "rollup" below) for ETH and ERC20 fungible token transfers.
+zkSync implements a ZK rollup protocol (in short "rollup" below) for RBTC and ERC20 fungible token transfers.

 General rollup workflow is as follows: